donhenzo/JML-engine-Joiner-Mover-Leaver-/READme.md

 Access is derived from validated identity attributes against a declarative policy.
 No speculative or convenience-based group assignments.
 Entitlements are the minimum required for the role and employment type.

 **Separation of Duties**
 The policy rule set enforces employment type constraints across privilege tiers.
 Contractors cannot hold Manager-tier group memberships.
-The engine enforces this structurally — it is not dependent on human review.
+The engine enforces this structurally, it is not dependent on human review.

 **Governance Before Access**
 Provisioning is conditional on governance validation.
 The pre-provision gate is a hard block, not a recommendation.
 This closes the window of incorrect access that post-hoc validation leaves open.